-Most common banana bread recipes are leavened using a chemical leavener like baking powder or baking soda.
+Most common banana bread recipes are leavened using chemical leavening like baking powder or baking soda.
 Which is fine, it can make some delicious baked goods.

 If you don’t have a sourdough starter, you can read and follow my guide on how to make your own.
 It’s not hard.

-In the last couple of years people who bake have become obsessed with natural leavening also known as sourdough starter.
+In the last couple of years, people who bake have become obsessed with natural leavening also known as a sourdough starter.

 People mostly do bread using their starters, but I will start sharing recipes for other things that can also be made using sourdough starter.
 This recipe is the first one, more will follow.

 Banana bread is kind of a hybrid.
 Half bread/half cake.
-It’s a sweet bread.
+It’s sweet bread.